danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
+- [ ] Clean up the debugging script and any files leftover from the `meshing` branch rebase that are no longer needed
 - [ ] Set up camera
 - [ ] Set up pointcloud
 - [ ] Add info to readme about setting up the submodule